 And then it became apparent that once again, Jamie would have to say good-bye.
 He was weary of it, even though he knew he was heading home to Lallybroch.

 It had once been home, but eleven years had changed everything.
-Now there was dark-haired Janet Murray, arguing away with Wee Ian, like they were play-acting the childhood of their feisty mother and hot-headed uncle.
+Now there were dark-haired twins Michael and Janet Murray, Janet arguing away with Wee Ian, like they were play-acting the childhood of their feisty mother and hot-headed uncle.
+There was willowy teenager Kitty as well.
 Wee Jamie was twenty-three, married, with bairns of his own.
 Margaret was also married, and now it was her babies, not Maggie, whose warm bodies Jamie cuddled close in the middle of the night, whose sweet faces gazed up at him as he told them the things he could not speak of to any other.

 And yet, he still felt empty.
 After the bustle of the day, the family would retreat to their own homes, their own rooms, and Jamie would be left.
 He would stay in the common rooms as long as he could, and only when he was near dead with exhaustion would he go to his empty bedchamber and sleep alone.